This is the review of a book I read in 2015, set on the French island (in the Indian Ocean) of la Réunion. The English is first, and then the French.

-Action Items in support of literacy and hope that you can take right now:
+Action Items in support of empathy that you can take right now:

 1.)
-Search for two different sources for Dr. King’s speech cited above.
+Search for two different sources to check out this book (the Open Library, for example),

 2.)
 Share them with us in the comments, here, please.